ACADIA NATIONAL PARK ADVISORY COMMISSION MEETING

 Motion made by Katherine Heidinger; seconded; and ‘all approved’ to create a resolution.

-: Acadia National Park Advisory Commission supports in concept the transfer of Schoodic Woods from the National Park Foundation to the National Park Service and encourages collaborative efforts to expedite it.
+RESOLUTION, as written (draft): Acadia National Park Advisory Commission supports in concept the transfer of Schoodic Woods from the National Park Foundation to the National Park Service and encourages collaborative efforts to expedite it.

 RESOLUTION, as read and approved: Acadia National Park Advisory Commission supports the concept of transferring Schoodic Woods from the National Park Foundation to Acadia National Park and looks forward to how that might be expedited.